Reading Time: 10 minutes – Focusing on ‘outcome’ versus ‘cost-per-hire.’

 “Average executives hire average subordinates”

-Early year three, the two key executives are replaced, but since below average executives tend to hire below average subordinates the downward glide path of the firm is in motion.
-The company’s struggle is self-evident to rank and file, leading to the departure of critical employees and middle-management.
-Their loss triggers a lowering of morale, which is generally indicated by a drop in employee engagement, a rise in absenteeism and company targets not being met.
+Early in year three, the two key executives are replaced, but since below-average executives tend to hire below-average subordinates, the firm’s downward glide path is set in motion.
+The company’s struggle is self-evident to the rank and file, leading to the departure of critical employees and middle management.
+Their loss lowers morale, generally indicated by a drop in employee engagement, a rise in absenteeism, and unmet company targets.

 “Departure of critical employees”

 Indications of eroding corporate performance are evident at this point, and the reasons lie squarely on the CEO’s shoulders.
-The Board can’t avoid the obvious any more than they can not admit to having made a hiring error.
-The Board establishes a search committee along with recognition they will need to pay a “danger premium” to attract the right replacement CEO.
+The Board can’t avoid the obvious any more than they can avoid admitting they made a hiring error.
+The Board establishes a search committee and recognizes that it will need to pay a “danger premium” to attract the right replacement CEO.

 “Foregone opportunity costs & hard dollar erosion”

 The cost of talent acquisition is high, as is the king’s ransom in severance paid to the incumbent.
-However, it pales in comparison to the foregone opportunity costs and hard dollar erosion of corporate wealth during the outgoing CEO’s four-year tenure.
+However, it pales in comparison to the forgone opportunity costs and hard-dollar erosion of corporate wealth during the outgoing CEO’s four-year tenure.
 One can only hope the equity analysts will look kindly on the new bold hire.

 “Functionally, 25% of the talent pool is ‘Above Average'”

-Industrial psychologists will confirm my thesis that in any given function, the industry will consist of the following prospects: 50% Below Average, 25% Average and 25% Above Average.
-With these percentages, the hiring of two below average candidates back to back puts a whole new light on the real ‘cost of acquisition’.
+Industrial psychologists will confirm my thesis that, in any given function, the industry will consist of the following proportions: 50% Below Average, 25% Average, and 25% Above Average.
+With these percentages, hiring two below-average candidates back-to-back casts a whole new light on the real ‘cost of acquisition’.

 “Hiring for profit & productivity outcomes”